CopernicaMarketingSoftware/Documentation/Mailerq/4.0/rabbitmq-config.md

 also possible to send such notifications on successful delivery and when a message gets delayed, but in practice it is mostly used for failure notifcations).
-If you explicitly configure a message to trigger such status notifications on failure, MailerQ will create a status notification when the message could not be delivered.
+If you explicitly configure a message to trigger such status notifications on failure, MailerQ sends a status notification when the message could not be delivered.

 A [delivery status notification](sending-bounces) (DSN) is just a regular email